2010 College Basketball Invitational

 The 2010 College Basketball Invitational (CBI) is a single-elimination tournament of 16 National Collegiate Athletic Association (NCAA) Division I teams that did not participate in the 2010 NCAA Division I men's basketball tournament or the 2010 National Invitation Tournament.
 The opening round began Tuesday, March 16.
 A best-of-three championship series between the two teams in the final was held on March 29, March 31, and April 2.
+The tournament was won by VCU.